aeplager/podcastsummarizer/README.md

-# Podcast Downloader Service
+# Podcast & Video Service

-This service exposes an HTTP endpoint to download podcast episodes as MP3 files and transcriptions, uploading them to Azure Blob Storage.
+This service provides a comprehensive solution for downloading podcast episodes as MP3 files, extracting transcriptions, and generating AI-powered summaries.
+All content is uploaded to Azure Blob Storage with a beautiful web interface.

 **Features:**
+- 🔍 **Search YouTube** for podcasts and videos by title
-- Downloads audio in MP3 format
+- 📥 **Download audio** in MP3 format with custom naming
-- Extracts transcriptions/subtitles when available
+- 📝 **Extract transcriptions** in VTT format when available
-- Uploads both to Azure Blob Storage
-- Returns URLs for both audio and transcript files
-- Optional custom file naming for better organization
+- 🤖 **AI-powered summaries** with bullet points and company mentions
+- ☁️ **Azure Blob Storage** integration for file hosting
+- 🎨 **Modern web interface** with Bootstrap and real-time status
+- 🔗 **REST API** compatible with Flask and other applications

 **Supported platforms:**
 - YouTube (podcasts and videos)